 Tracy Hazas is a stage/screen actor based in Los Angeles.
 SAG-e/AEA.
 Represented by KMR Talent.

-TRACY HAZAS (SAG-e/AEA) is a Cuban-American actress from Louisville, Kentucky now based in Los Angeles.
-Hazas rhymes with the Spanish casas.
+TRACY HAZAS (SAG-e/AEA) is an actress and movement director from Louisville, Kentucky now based in New York.
+She made her feature debut in White Rabbit at Sundance 2018.
+She’s half Cuban; Hazas rhymes with the Spanish casas.

-Tracy has taught at Stanford University in the Department of Theater and Performance Studies and in Emerson College's entertainment-focused program in Los Angeles.
-BA, Smith College (Comparative Literature & Spanish); MA, NYU Tisch School (Performance Studies); MFA, UC Irvine (Acting).
+Teaching includes Stanford University, Emerson College Los Angeles, Montclair State University and Queens College.
+BA, Smith College (Comparative Lit & Spanish); MA, NYU Tisch School (Performance Studies); MFA, UC Irvine (Acting).

 NEWS: The feature White Rabbit was released at Laemmle Glendale (LA) and all digital platforms in September 2018.
 Directed by Daryl Wein and written by Wein and Vivian Bang, it’s a “fast-moving, funny film that’s as alive as the city of Los Angeles” (LA Times).

 Tracy provided voiceover for the podcast The Organist, produced by KCRW and Andrew Leland.
 Listen for her in their latest awesome episode, “Secret Life of Plants.”